Tobias-Glimmerfors/SearchEnginesProject/README.md

 `chunkify.sh` can be aborted and later restarted with `upload_docs.sh`.

+Cd back to the root directory

+`cd ..`

+Build and run the search engine

+`./build_and_run.sh`

+Setup is now complete! `run.sh` can be used to skip the build step of the launch.

 **Note:** Elasticsearch is configured to store data persistently in `{root}/elasticdata`, i.e., the docker containers can be closed and restarted without loss of data.

 Testing